Sitemap

 Realistic Layout — Example

+Another example of implied space is shadow/shade spaces.
 These kinds of spaces exist simply because they are shaded and provide a different type of visual cover for the player.

 Example of shadow space.

-For this sort of cover placement there is a need for us to have some sort of control over the sources of light inside the environment.
+For this sort of cover placement, there is a need for us to have some sort of control over the sources of light inside the environment.

 --